rauls19/explanation_individual_classification_game_theory/README.md

-# Implementation of the aglorithm from the paper called "An Efficient Explanation of Individual Classifications using Game Theory".
+# Implementation of the algorithm from the paper called "An Efficient Explanation of Individual Classifications using Game Theory".